realcxy/COMP2113-Cubic-tic-tac-toe/README.md

 # COMP2113-GP
-Hello, this is the COMP2113 group project of Group241.
+Hello, this is the COMP2113 group project proposal of Group 241.

 Group member: